vaadin-component-factory/directory-upload/README.md

 ## Profiles
 ### Profile "directory"
-This profile, when enabled, will create the zip file for uploading to Vaadin's directory
+This profile, when enabled, will create the zip file for uploading to Vaadin's directory.

 ### Profile "production"
-This profile, when enabled, will execute a production build for the demo
+This profile, when enabled, will execute a production build for the demo.

 ## Using the component in a Flow application
 To use the component in an application using maven,